4lando/editor/README.md

 ```bash
 lando build
 ```
-The editor will be available at `https://landofile-editor.lndo.site/public`.
+The editor will be available at `https://editor.lndo.site/public`.

+### Deployment

+The editor is automatically deployed to GitHub Pages when code is pushed to the main branch.
+You can access the live version at: https://4lando.github.io/editor/

 ### Development Notes